TCP/IP

 This chapter briefly describes the path our data takes as

-firefox we enter a web page of the
+in a browser browser such asfirefoxfirefox we enter a web page of the

 View VRT (from teletext).
 You can view this chapter as one